alejandro-du/vaadin-jsp-integration/README.md

-# Struts2 Integration Add-on for Vaadin 7
+# JSP Integration Add-on for Vaadin 7
-Struts2 Integration is a Vaadin 7 add-on that allows you to render Vaadin UIs in JSP-based Struts2 applications.
+JSP Integration is a Vaadin 7 add-on that allows you to render Vaadin UIs in JSP pages.

 ## Usage
 Add the tag library and use the `ui` tag to point to the URL mapped to the `VaadinServlet` serving your UI: